 The Dickson Inlet estuary grade has remained ‘good’ and the score increased to 77 in 2017-18 from 69 the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Water quality grades are based on aquatic ecosystem guidelines for protection of estuarine waters, and are not based on load reduction targets for the marine environment.
-The results are derived from a transect of seven monitoring sites in the channel of Dickson Inlet.
+The results are derived from a transect of five monitoring sites in the channel of Dickson Inlet.

 Habitat and hydrology

 The habitat and hydrology index is comprised of three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both due for updates in 2018-19) and fish barriers (update due for 2019-20).
 The habitat and hydrology score has remained 74 (graded ‘good’).

 The mangrove and saltmarsh extent scored 75 (‘good’) with 7.9% loss from pre-clear to 2013.
 The riparian extent scored 47 (‘moderate’) with 24.9% loss from pre-clear to 2013.
 These results reflect the surrounding development which has occurred along the fringe of the estuary area.

 For estuary fish barriers, Dickson Inlet scored 100 (‘very good’) due to an absence of barriers on assessable waterways.